open-amt-cloud-toolkit/docs/docs/General/createProfileCCM.md

-Intel® AMT devices are capable of being activated into two modes:

-- [**Admin Control Mode (ACM):**](../Glossary.md#a) In this mode, there are no limitations to Intel AMT functionality.
-This reflects the higher level of trust associated with these setup methods.
-No user consent is required.

-- [**Client Control Mode (CCM):**](../Glossary.md#c) This mode limits some of Intel AMT functionality, reflecting the lower level of trust.
+[**Client Control Mode (CCM)**](../Glossary.md#c) provides full access to features of Intel® Active Management Technology (Intel® AMT), but it does require user consent for some features, reflecting the lower level of trust.

-    Features requiring User Consent:
+These features require user consent:

 - Keyboard, Video, Mouse (KVM) Control
 - IDE-Redirection for sharing and mounting images remotely

 ![assets/images/Profiles.png](../assets/images/Profiles.png)